-AT&T 4G LTE activated in another batch of cities [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+AT&T 4G LTE activated in another batch of cities [UPDATED]Alex Wagner - Editorial Director of News and Content

 AT&T has some good news this morning to help its customers in some of the Eastern states get over this mid-week hump.
 The big blue carrier announced this morning that its 4G LTE network is now live in several new locations, bringing faster data speeds to customers in the chosen areas.
 The list of locales that now have access to AT&T LTE is as follows:

 - Dyersburg and Ripley, Tenn.